Former Inmate Becomes a Lawyer

 “Coming to law school was always with the goal of helping others and improving my community,” Davis said.

-As part of the application process to become licensed, he underwent a background check by the Supreme Court of Ohio’s Board of Commissioners on Character and Fitness.
-The board reported its investigation to the Supreme Court which approves or denies these applications.
+As part of the application process to become licensed, he underwent a background check by the Supreme Court of Ohio’s Board of Character and Fitness.
+The board reported its investigation to the Supreme Court justices who approve or deny all applications.
 Davis took accountability for his actions, showed remorse, and has since dedicated himself to serving others.
+He’s the only person with an adult felony conviction since 2010 to have his application approved by the justices.

 “I had been in the thick of it for so long, it was a moment for me to exhale.
 The joy came from reading the decision of how emphatic it was in my favor,” he said.